preetpalS/Project-Euler-Solutions/README.md

 ## Programming Language Versions ##

-These solutions were ran with these language versions.
+These solutions were ran with these language versions unless indicated otherwise in source file.

 Programming Language | Version